 We expect our Board of Directors to adopt a written related person transactions policy, to be effective upon the completion of the Spin-Off, setting forth the policies and procedures for the identification, notification, review and approval or ratification of related person transactions (the "Related Person Transactions Policy").
 This policy will cover, with certain exceptions set forth in Item 404 of Regulation S-K under the Securities Act, any transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which we were, are or will be a participant, where the amount involved exceeds \$120,000 and a "related person" (as defined below) had, has or will have a direct or indirect material interest.
-All such transactions, the disinterested members of our Audit Committee will be required to consider all relevant facts and circumstances, including, among other factors it deems appropriate, (i) the related person's interest in the transaction; (ii) the terms of the transaction; (iii) the purpose (and potential benefits to Amrize) of the transaction; (iv) the risks, costs and availability of other comparable services and products and (v) the transaction's potential impact on a director's independence, if applicable.
+All such transactions must be approved by our Audit Committee.
+In reviewing and approving or disapproving any such transactions, the disinterested members of our Audit Committee will be required to consider all relevant facts and circumstances, including, among other factors it deems appropriate, (i) the related person's interest in the transaction; (ii) the terms of the transaction; (iii) the purpose (and potential benefits to Amrize) of the transaction; (iv) the risks, costs and availability of other comparable services and products and (v) the transaction's potential impact on a director's independence, if applicable.